atanunq/viuer/README.md

 ![ci](https://github.com/atanunq/viuer/workflows/ci/badge.svg)

 `viuer` is a Rust library that makes it easy to show images in the terminal.
 It has a straightforward interface and is configured through a single struct.
+The default printing method is through lower half blocks (▄ or \u2585).
+However, [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html) is used if support for it is detected, resulting in full resolution images in the terminal.

+For a demo of the library's usage and example screenshots, see [`viu`](https://github.com/atanunq/viu).

 ## Examples